nathanoehlman/mockstream/README.md

 mockstream
 ==========

-Mock stream is a really simply utility stream for generating data for test streams
+Mockstream is a very simple utility library for testing streams.